London Stock Exchange to launch midday auction next year

-LONDON The London Stock Exchange (LSE.L) will launch a midday auction for the largest and most liquid stocks on its markets late next year, seeking to win back business by capitalising on new rules that clamp down on trading in rival venues called dark pools.
+LONDON Nov 5 The London Stock Exchange will launch a midday auction for the largest and most liquid stocks on its markets late next year, seeking to win back business by capitalising on new rules that clamp down on trading in rival venues called dark pools.

 During the two minute auction, continuous trading of shares will be suspended, allowing buyers and sellers to execute big orders without the risk that prices move against them during their transactions.